 TO THE MEMBERS OF

 KHATOR FIBRE & FABRICS LIMITED

-The Directors take pleasure in presenting the Twenty Ninth Annual Report together withthe audited financial statements for the year ended 31st March 2017.
+The Directors take pleasure in presenting the Thirty First Annual Report together withthe Audited Financial Statements for the year ended 31st March 2017.
 TheManagement Discussion and Analysis has also been incorporated into this report.

 1. FINANCIAL RESULTS

 Key highlights of the Financial Results for Khator Fibre & Fabrics Limited for thefinancial year 2016-17 are tabulated below: (Amt in Lacs)